 The Quiet Gobbler

-Well as sad as it is for me to say this; my turkey season has now come to a close.
-The 2014 Turkey Season was a successful one and added many new stories that I will treasure for years to come.
-From successful youth hunts, some first time gobblers, and some great hunts with some of my usual spring companions…this season was very good to me.
+As the 2019 turkey season approaches, I reflect on season’s of the past.
+The last turkey season was a successful one and added many new stories that I will treasure for years to come.
+From successful youth hunts, some first time gobblers, and some great hunts with some of my usual spring companions…the last few seasons have been very good to me.

 Anyone who accompanied me in the turkey woods back in my early twenties can attest that I was fairly aggressive in my approach to pursuing gobblers.
 The phrase “the squeaky wheel got the grease” could easily summarize many of my youthful turkey hunts.
 Not to say that I wasn’t patient when I needed to be, I just couldn’t help myself but to go after the most vocal gobbler around.
 I would often walk right through known turkey haunts trying to “strike up” a hot tom or leave a quality set up in pursuit of a distant gobble.
 As age, experience, and joint pain have become part of life, my turkey hunting strategies have evolved as well.
 I have replaced “run n gun” strategies with “finding a good place to set up” and I don’t find myself “belly crawling” around the forests and fields much anymore (although I’m still not afraid to pull those tactics out if needed).